SzymonDawi/ParallelMandelbrot/README.md

     * Here you can select from a range between 10 and 100000 iterations to pass through the Mandelbrot set.
     * This will be the maximum number of iterations a pixel will complete the Mandelbrot set (if not finished before then).
     * The number of iterations will impact the time it takes to complete the tasks and the overall colours shown by the Mandelbrot Image.
+* Change Fractal
+    * Here you can select between fractal 1, 2 or 3.
+    * This will provide different fractals to run the mandelbrot set on.
+    * The output image will look different and take a varied amount of time when the change the fractal.

 ### Technology
 * Maven
 * Java Executor and ExecutorService